NishaShelake/mytextservice/README.md

 <h2>Problem Statement</h2>
 <p align="justify">In today's highly interconnected global landscape, there is a growing demand for a seamless communication platform that transcends language barriers.
 The challenge at hand is to develop a user-friendly solution that facilitates easy translation of content while also maintaining a comprehensive record of user interactions.
 The goal is to create an efficient and scalable system that caters to the diverse language translation needs of users, thereby enhancing their overall experience.
 Additionally, the solution should integrate recent search data to further improve the accuracy and relevance of translations, making it a holistic and innovative tool for cross-language communication.</p>
 <h2>Project Description</h2>
-<p align="justify">The "Multilingual Content Hub - TransVista" is a sophisticated web application meticulously crafted to streamline language translation and capture a comprehensive history of user interactions.
+<p align="justify">The "Multilingual Content Hub - ExpressTranslate" is a sophisticated web application meticulously crafted to streamline language translation and capture a comprehensive history of user interactions.
 This intuitive platform empowers users to input text seamlessly, harnessing the power of the Azure AI Translator service to deliver precise and contextually relevant translations.</p><br>
 <b>Key Features :</b>
 <ul>
     <li>Seamless Language Translation</li>